 With Oberammergau’s Weihnachtsmarkt (Christmas Market) just around the corner, we will continue to usher in the holiday season in the coming days.
 In the meantime, to combat the cold and deluge of snow we’ve been receiving the past days, we’ll break out our own bottle of Glühwein at home, while toasting to the holidays.
 If you’d like to make your own Glühwein, do try the recipe that follows.

 Cheers & best wishes for a happy holiday season!

 Today, St. Nick stuffed our shoes with German chocolates and oranges.
 If you celebrate Saint Nicholas Day in your home, what type of goodies did St. Nick leave you or your little ones?
 Will you be going to any Christmas markets this season?

 Finally, if you’re inspired to warm up with a cup of Glühwein, do check out this simple recipe in the BBC’s recipe section.

 Where in the World?

 - The town of Oberammergau is located about 90 km (55 miles) southwest of Munich.
-Oberammergau hosts both a Christkindlmarkt and Weihnachtsmarkt each winter.
-The Christkindlmarkt takes place the first Sunday of Advent, and the Weihnachtsmarkt is held the third and fourth Advent weekend.
+Oberammergau hosts a Christkindlmarkt each winter.
+The Christkindlmarkt takes place the first Sunday of Advent.
+Christmas markets (Weihnachtsmärkte) are held in other towns in the region.
 See the Ammergauer Alpen site for specific details.